I talk to clients who haven't needed a lawyer in 15 years of doing business. Good clients have not encountered the popular meme from years ago.

 Here's the issue: After years of hard work, you finally gain popularity.
 Suddenly, someone from across the country, who isn't active online, discovers your growing Instagram presence.
 Unbeknownst to you, they own a trademark for your business name.
 They can send you a cease and desist letter, forcing you to shut down your business name and rebrand.

 While it's not the end of the world, it's far from ideal.
 You'll need to come up with a plan to inform your clients about the change and lose the branding you've already established.
 Therefore, it's crucial to build a brand that you can control and protect.
-Make sure no one else is using your chosen name.
+While creating a brand, invest time in generating business names that are not only unique but also legally secure.

 Once you've started building value in your brand, consider obtaining a trademark.
 This way, if someone else surfaces with a similar name, you can simply inform them, providing your registered trademark details.
 They will be required to change their name, with a grace period provided to do so.